Ex-wrestler running for Congress subject of 911 calls

 In neither case did police arrest or detain Rodimer.
 No charges were filed.
 In the initial incident July 20, 2018, police wrote “there was no crime, just a verbal argument and we did not want to embarrass them or make them any more upset.”

 The second incident occurred on Nov.
 30 of the same year.
-Rodiman’s then-girlfriend, Sarah Duffy, called 911 saying Rodiman took $200,000 in cash, jewelry and guns from their house before leaving five days earlier, later sending her photographs of what he took.
-Duffy said she thought Rodiman had spent the days since then at a casino, but police couldn’t find him there.
+Rodimer’s then-girlfriend, Sarah Duffy, called 911 saying Rodimer took $200,000 in cash, jewelry and guns from their house before leaving five days earlier, later sending her photographs of what he took.
+Duffy said she thought Rodimer had spent the days since then at a casino, but police couldn’t find him there.

 “I advised (Duffy) to give a 1 week ‘cooling period’ to see if male returns home and they can resolve this matter without police involvement as this is largely a civil matter,” the responding officer wrote.
 He listed the stolen goods as $20,000, a Rolex watch, an engagement ring from a former relationship and two handguns.